Marco2004/portafolio-marco-portfolio-marco/README.md

 - Manual browser review of the full flow, in both themes, both languages, and at least one desktop and one mobile width.

+### Troubleshooting

+#### `admin/setup.php` doesn't show the form

+An admin account already exists (the form disappears automatically once one does).
+Use `admin/login.php` instead, or if this is a fresh local install, confirm you imported a clean database (`database/schema.sql` without `seed.sql`, or a newly created DB).

+#### No emails arrive (verification, 2FA, recovery)

+Check that `BREVO_API_KEY` and `MAIL_FROM_EMAIL` are set in `.env` (see [Environment variables](#environment-variables)) and that `MAIL_FROM_EMAIL` exactly matches the sender you verified in your Brevo account.
+Without both variables, the site works normally but no email can be sent — and without email you can't log in (verification is mandatory).

+#### `/admin` returns a 404 even though the path is correct

+If you configured `ADMIN_ACCESS_KEY` in `.env`, you first need to open `/admin/login.php?key=YOUR_KEY` once so the browser gets the cookie that remembers it (see [Using the dashboard](#using-the-dashboard)).
+This is expected behavior, not a bug.

+#### CSRF error when saving content

+Reload the dashboard page and try again — the CSRF token expires with the session.
+Forms must be submitted from the actual dashboard screens (not copied HTML) so the correct token is included.

+#### The live preview doesn't load inside the dashboard

+Confirm you're accessing the dashboard through the same URL/domain as the public site — the preview loads `public/index.php` in an `<iframe>`, so a host/port mismatch can block it.

 ### Known limitations

 - No build/bundler: CSS/JS files are served unminified and unconcatenated